-- 3. The renovation passport shall comply with the following requirements: - (a) it shall be issued by a qualified and certified expert, following an on-site visit; - (b) it shall comprise a renovation roadmap indicating a sequence of renovation steps building upon each other, with the objective to transform the building into a zeroemission building by 2050 at the latest; - (c) it shall indicate the expected benefits in terms of energy savings, savings on energy bills and operational greenhouse emission reductions as well as wider benefits related to health and comfort and the improved adaptive capacity of the building to climate change; and - (d) it shall contain information about potential financial and technical support.
+3. The renovation passport shall comply with the following requirements:

+- (a) it shall be issued by a qualified and certified expert, based on following an on-site visit of the building, which may be carried out by virtual means, where appropriate; - (b) it shall comprise a renovation roadmap indicating a sequence of renovation steps building upon each other, with the objective to transform the building into a zeroemission building by 2050 at the latest; - (c) it shall indicate the expected benefits in terms of energy savings, savings on energy bills and operational greenhouse emission reductions as well as wider benefits related to health and comfort and the improved adaptive capacity of the building to climate change; and - (d) it shall contain information about potential financial and technical support.